Did we Save Our Tigers?

-Data Visualization, Literature Review, Prototyping, UI Design
+Data and Task Abstraction, Visualization Design, Literature Review, Prototyping, UI Design, Visualization Development

 Developed as the course project for CPSC 547 (Information Visualization) at the University of British Columbia, Canada, this project is an interactive explainer article about the impact of the Save Our Tigers campaign in India.